This site is not supported by any establishment other than my own. Please see my disclosure to satisfy your curiosity.

 I have been practicing yoga on and off for years.
 My most recent stint has been the longest.
 I get up at 5 to complete my routine.
 That is not a typo, I get up at 5 am to do yoga.
 World, meet my personal Kraken, its named is rising-before-the-sun yoga.

 I have to get up extra early to complete this task.
 Why?
-If I wait for any other time of day, I may get too busy or my mind may fail to remember.
+If I wait for any other time of day, I may get too busy or my mind fails to remember.
 This happens, recently, I forgot to brush my teeth!

 Whereas, if I do it immediately in the morning I have no excuse.
 My brain is still in the default groggy mode